hapytex/django-antipatterns/pattern/date-time-field-s-that-store-a-week-or-month.md

-We can solve this for example with an `IntegerField` and then determine the number of weeks since a specific date, for example January 1<sup>st</sup>, 1990^[since the first week of 1990 starts on a monday.].
+We can solve this for example with an `IntegerField` and then determine the number of weeks since a specific date, for example January 1<sup>st</sup>, 1990^[since the first week of 1990 starts on a Monday.].

 The problem with such an `IntegerField` is that it takes a way a lot of convenience to determine the week number.
 For example when filtering